SyneRBI/SIRF-SuperBuild/README.md

-# CCPPETMR Virtual Machine
+# CCPPETMR Virtual Machine: Build your own VM

 This project contains as series of files and scripts to create and install a virtual machine running [SIRF](https://github.com/CCPPETMR/SIRF) and its prerequisites.
+If you just want to download and use a pre-built VM, it can be downloaded from our [website](http://www.ccppetmr.ac.uk/downloads), just check the

-## Installation and usage
+[installation  instructions](INSTALL.md) and our [wiki](https://github.com/CCPPETMR/CCPPETMR_VM/wiki)
-If you are trying to find information on how to use the virtual machine that can be downloaded from our [website](http://www.ccppetmr.ac.uk/downloads), just check the [installation  instructions](INSTALL.md) and our [wiki](https://github.com/CCPPETMR/CCPPETMR_VM/wiki) for basic usage.
+for basic usage.